 Redstone Pilot Grant

-Announcement of Redstone Global Center
+Redstone Global Center Pilot Grant

-2025 Pilot grant competition
+Announcement: 2026 Pilot grant competition

 Redstone Global Center Pilot Grant Competition

-• Full-time active status includes tenure and non-tenure track faculty in the Milken Institute SPH, the GWU SMHS or the School of Nursing.
+• Full-time active faculty, including tenure and non-tenure track faculty in the Milken Institute School of Public Health (GWSPH), the GW School of Medicine and Health Sciences (SMHS), or the School of Nursing.
 Faculty may be regular or research track faculty at the rank of assistant or associate professor.
-Preference given to junior faculty.
+Preference given to junior faculty and first-time grantees.

 While the overall project should focus on climate change and health, individual team members can bring specific skill sets to the project from such diverse fields as public health, environmental health, public policy, social sciences, demography, and communications.
 We encouraged applications from early-stage investigators and investigators from gender, racial, and ethnic groups which are underrepresented in the climate and health research field.